About the McIntosh MHA50

 McIntosh includes a variety of USB cables so you can use the MHA50 with just about any portable device — and non-portables as well.
 These digital connections let the MHA50 bypass the device's low-quality DAC.
 Instead, the data goes straight to the MHA50's high-performance DAC, preserving all the detail of your music.

 Included is a Lightning® connector cable for your Apple® iPhone® or iPad®, a micro USB cable for Android™ smartphones, and a USB-A cable for laptops.
-There's even a USB-A OTG cable for flash drives.
-However your high-res digital music is stored, you can connect it to the MHA50.
+You've got lots of options for listening to your high-res music on the go.

 Ready for travel